segin-GH/esp-idf-examples/README.md

 ## Contributions

 If you have an example that you would like to share with the community, we welcome pull requests!
-Please consider adding a brief `README.md` file to your example that explains what it does and how to run it and the output of any.
+Please consider adding a brief `README.md` file to your example that explains what it does and how to run it and the output.